DevRev-Team-65/Team-65-main/PAL_experiment/Readme.md

 `pip install -r requirements.txt`

-Run the main.ipynb file for results.
+Run the PAL_trial_1.ipynb file for results.

 # Methodology of the technique -